rses-dl-course/rses-dl-course.github.io/slides/02_neural_networks.md

 1. Start again from 1 <!-- .element: class="fragment" -->
 ---

-## Stochastic gradient descent
+### Stochastic gradient descent

 Gradient descent calculate the loss of the entire dataset at every step.

-By randomising our training data, we can train in small `batches` and allow our model to converge faster.
+By randomising our training data, training in small `batches` still gets a good approximation of the entire dataset.
+This allows our model to converge faster.

 ---

-## Stochastic gradient descent
+### Stochastic gradient descent

 <img src="assets/img/stochastic-gradient-descent-dataset.svg"  style="width:60%;"/>

 ---

-## Stochastic gradient descent
+### Stochastic gradient descent